 The artist I was talking to does oil paintings and exhibits them in local galleries for potential sale.
 This is apparently a very difficult prospect and one can go a long time without making any money.
 He seems to have little interest in commercial art, and he shouldn't need to have such an interest.
 The question here is about doing what one really wants to do, after all.

 So what about me?
 Those who have followed me at this site since its inception (it's been ten years now!
 Can You believe that?!) will know that I have done exactly what this article speaks of on more than one occasion.
-I began, pushed into by my layoff from Westwood Studios actually, with selling the DVDs of Understanding Chaos and Shadowskin from this website.
+I began, pushed into it by my layoff from Westwood Studios actually, with selling the DVDs of my original, independent, 3D, cel shaded, anime movies, Understanding Chaos and Shadowskin from this website.
 Compared to working in a large game company, the income represented a drastic cut, but it was, or at least could have been, a living.
 I hadn't yet learned how to make the necessary sacrifices.
 I was still wasting money in the same fashion I did as a single guy, with no debt, and with a huge salary from a large game company.

-Working in the studios lasted about 3 years, but luckily, in this case, about halfway through, I really began to build up my website, name and products with creations like Anigen, The Ultimate Model Bundle and others.
+Working in the studios lasted about 3 years, but luckily, in this case, about halfway through, I really began to build up my website, name and products, teaching how to make your own anime movie, with creations like Anigen, The Ultimate Model Bundle and others.
 When the writer's strike hit and the major decline in production, and thus jobs, hit, my site was already going again.
 Of course, it wasn't going well enough to live in an expensive city like L.A.
 This raised the question, how far would you be willing to go to make this work?
 For me, the answer was about 10,000 miles.

 An old friend of mine had retired early from the company where he worked with a small pension.
 He also rented out the house he had in the U.S. His monthly income would barely cover the rent in the place I was staying in L.A., but he was living an amazing life of adventure in SE Asia.
 Most importantly, he didn't need to work, ever.
 Granted, he used his spare time mostly for World of Warcraft, but I saw different possibilities in what he had done.
 I began to really look into this.
 I found more stories, even one of a guy who began doing freelance online, for what might be considered peanuts in California, but it got him out of the rat race and over to Asia where he was happily living a dream life.
 I won't dare tell you what he started out with.
 Anyway, this had me convinced.

 When the writer's strike hit, I had two choices.
 I could step into the unknown or stay where I was in California, where I knew exactly what was going to happen, and where I would be in the next five years.
 I chose to step into the unknown.
 I sold everything I had, got a laptop, and got on a plane.
-I made plenty of mistakes, to be sure, and I ran into some rough patches here and there, but in the three years since that decision, I have also been around The Philippines, Korea, and Japan, with no job, doing my own thing and having total freedom.
+I made plenty of mistakes, to be sure, and I ran into some rough patches here and there, but in the three years since that decision, I have also been around The Philippines, Korea, and Japan, with no job, doing my own thing, making my own anime and teaching you how to make your own anime movies, and having total freedom.
 The point is I did it.
 The question is how was I able to do it?

 Well, back to my discussion with the fine artist in Shanghai.
 Shanghai is by no means a cheap city to live in.
 It really is not that different from L.A. and some parts can be even more expensive.
 Basically, it is not the place to do this.
 Believe it or not, there are places in the Philippines where one could really live on as little as $300 per month, if one is willing to make sacrifices.
 I am not talking about the room being $300.
 I mean all life.
 It can be done, and there are actually places even cheaper.
 The adventurous soul may find locations in India or Thailand where a life can be created for less.
 The goal to keep in mind, though, is that the purpose of such a measure is to build your name, build your website or other means of bringing in income by your own power.
 You have all your time to yourself and your work, not someone else's.